IDEOorg/steps-bot/README.md

 ## Running the bot on localhost

+[Here is a video](https://youtu.be/-OgDxm3J4a4) that shows how to get up and running with the bot on localhost.

 As mentioned above, both Facebook and Twilio (the SMS service we use) require a non-localhost url for its webhook, but there is a workaround to this.

 Note: you will need access to the Twilio console or the Facebook account that is linked to the bot.